hucvl/hucvl.github.io/visual-storygraphs/README.md

 For each city, textual data extracted from the photos' meta-data - which are tags and title - is also provided in terms of a word vocabulary and it's inverse-document frequencies.
 Additionally number of tags for each photo together with their term frequencies are also provided.

-### Word Clouds of the Vocabularies from Amsterdam and Istanbul Cities
+### Word Clouds of the Vocabularies from Cities of YFCC100M-CITIES Dataset

 |![](wordcloud_amsterdam.png)|![](wordcloud_istanbul.png)|
 |:---:|:---:|